NaveedNaseem84/PP4-Sultans-Restaurant/README.md

   - On navigating to the above, User B is able to see User A's booking information.
   - Possible sensitive information can be viewed, updated or deleted without the original author's knowledge.

   - **Please note:** This issue affects the deletion of bookings in the same way.
-The URL section update_booking would change to delete_booking, the remainder of URL would remain the same.
+The URL `section update_booking` would change to `delete_booking`, the remainder of URL would remain the same.

 ### Fix(ID 0ef9b09)

-This was was fixed by adding in the follow additional access control check with the `book views.py`.
+This was was fixed by adding in the follow additional access control check within `book views.py`.

 Within the `update_booking` function, a check is done to see if the logged in user is the same as the user who created the booking or is an admin.
 If not, a forbidden notification is shown to the user and a redirection to the booking page takes place.